-- 4.2.1 CNP performs necessary switching at the remote end of a CNP transmission line for outages at the Customer's substation that require switching of CNP transmission lines.
+4.2.1 CNP performs necessary switching at the remote end of a CNP transmission line for outages at the Customer's substation that require switching of CNP transmission lines.
 CNP provides switching instructions for the high voltage devices in the Customer's substation that is directly interconnected with CNP's transmission system.
 Switching instructions are not provided for remote facilities interconnected to the Customer's substation that is directly interconnected with CNP's transmission system.
-A "Switching Order" form and a "Transmission Switching Check List" form are included in this document. - 4.2.2 The Customer shall follow switching instructions provided by the RTO System Controller prior to initiating any switching to remove equipment from service or return equipment to service in the Customer's facilities.
+A "Switching Order" form and a "Transmission Switching Check List" form are included in this document.

+- 4.2.2 The Customer shall follow switching instructions provided by the RTO System Controller prior to initiating any switching to remove equipment from service or return equipment to service in the Customer's facilities.
 The Customer shall implement specific procedures for the switching of its facilities.
-These procedures shall include a visual check that all phases have fully opened or

-- closed.
-A device bearing a Hold Tag shall not be operated under any circumstances. - 4.2.3 The Customer shall provide a Hold Order to RTO for switching at generation facilities for equipment that interconnects with CNP.
+These procedures shall include a visual check that all phases have fully opened or closed.
+A device bearing a Hold Tag shall not be operated under any circumstances. - 4.2.3 The Customer shall provide a Hold Order to RTO for switching at generation facilities for equipment that interconnects with CNP. - 4.3 Clearances - 4.3.1 A clearance is required for applicable work on high voltage apparatus connected to CNP transmission lines when switching at the remote end of a CNP transmission line is necessary.

-4.3 Clearances

-- 4.3.1 A clearance is required for applicable work on high voltage apparatus connected to CNP transmission lines when switching at the remote end of a CNP transmission line is necessary.
 Clearances are also issued when the Customer and CNP will be working on apparatus within the same isolated area at the Customer's facilities.
-Each party will be issued an individual clearance. - 4.3.2 The Customer shall request a clearance from the RTO System Controller when required.
-Personnel authorized by CNP will perform either "trip & hold" or "check for trip & hold" on necessary devices before a clearance will be issued. - 4.3.3 A clearance cannot be released by anyone other than the person to whom it was issued unless uncontrollable circumstances make that impossible.
+Each party will be issued an individual clearance. - 4.3.2 A clearance is required for applicable work on high voltage apparatus connected to CNP transmission lines when switching at the remote end of a CNP transmission line is necessary.
+Clearances are also issued when the Customer and CNP will be working on apparatus within the same isolated area at the Customer's facilities.
+Each party will be issued an individual clearance. - 4.3.3 The Customer shall request a clearance from the RTO System Controller when required.
+Personnel authorized by CNP will perform either "trip & hold" or "check for trip & hold" on necessary devices before a clearance will be issued. - 4.3.4 A clearance cannot be released by anyone other than the person to whom it was issued unless uncontrollable circumstances make that impossible.
 In this situation, the person's supervisor may, after informing each member of the crew that such action is being taken, contact the RTO System Controller to release the clearance.
-For field personnel shift changes, the person assuming the leadership of the work will be issued a new clearance and the person to whom the clearance was originally issued will then release the clearance.
+For field personnel shift changes, the person assuming the leadership of the work will be issued a new clearance and the person to whom the clearance was originally issued will then release the clearance. - 4.4 Grounding - 4.4.1 CNP issues clearances, as identified in Section 4.3.1 above, indicating that high voltage devices have been opened, locked, and tagged to prevent the devices from operating.
+After receiving a clearance from the RTO System Controller, if required, and verifying that the apparatus is de-energized, the Customer shall install protective grounds on all de-energized electrical apparatus before applicable work is performed on it.
+The Customer shall not install protective grounds on CNP transmission lines or CNP equipment.

-4.4 Grounding